 For a child’s first passport, or to replace one that has been lost or stolen – refer to the Passport Application for a Child page for complete information.

 - Photo: Bring one ″ 2X 2″ (5 cm X 5 cm) color photograph with white background.

 For additional information about passport photo requirements go here.

-- Proof of Your Identity: ID can be proved through a government-issued photo ID document.
+- Proof of Your Identity: ID can be proved through a government-issued photo ID document, such as your passport or a state-issued ID card.
 All documents must be originals.

 How Long Does It Take?

-Processing time is about seven to ten days after we receive your completed application and approve it.
-All passports are now printed in the U.S. and must be shipped to Moldova.
-Because computers break, emergencies happen, and mail is sometimes delivered late, we suggest that you do not make any unchangeable travel plans until you have the new passport in hand.
-You may collect the new passport when it is completed.
+Processing time is typically about seven to ten business days after we receive your completed application and approve it.
+All passports are now printed in the U.S. and shipped to Moldova.
+Because delivery times cannot be guaranteed, we suggest that you do not make any unchangeable travel plans until you have the new passport in hand.
+We will contact you to arrange for you to collect the new passport at the Embassy after it arrives.